williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ~~~

 #### Full Page Example for Duo enrollment
 In this example we will put all the elements together in html page.
-It is important to provide the stateToken information.
-Some additional information on how to integrate with Duo is provided [here](https://duo.com/docs/duoweb#passing-additional-post-arguments-with-the-signed-response).

 ~~~html
 <html>